debops/debops/docs/ansible/roles/python/getting-started.rst

 2.x operation is disabled; this can be leveraged to maintain Python 3.x-only setup, depending on the OS release used on the host.

+To support environments without proper DNS service, the bootstrap playbook can inject host entries into the :file:`/etc/hosts` configuration file, using the :envvar:`python__raw_etc_hosts` variable.
+This can be used to configure access to APT repositories via a HTTP proxy, for example.
+After bootstrapping, the :ref:`debops.netbase` Ansible role takes over the :file:`/etc/hosts` config file management.

 Example inventory
 -----------------